 A bike that’s convenient to transport from street to bus/train to office (when you’re not riding it, of course) is still going to be the option of choice for many transit users, even as bike sharing spreads beyond the coastal cities that set such trends.
 Bicycles are still relatively cheap (and growing demand should keep them so).
 Folding bikes, with or without electrical assistance, are an ideal solution for the commuter who wants to take advantage of the bus or train.
 The opportunity here involves getting costs down – I’ll be really interested to see what kinds of materials get used in the near future for manufacturing bikes that are easy to carry.

 Different forms of getting from point A to point B require different forms of information for travelers.
 Furthermore, the internet has opened up possibilities for information that just wasn’t available (or even thought of) a mere twenty years ago.
 Yes, Google Maps has dominated the route planning game with its relatively quick additions of information for biking, walking, and transit use, but it’s not the only game in town – there’s definitely room for competitors.
 Ridejoy’s iPhone app competes with similar offerings from Zimride and Avego.
 And peer-to-peer networks, regardless of the transportation mode, absolutely rely on user-friendly web and mobile applications to ensure that all runs smoothly.

-No new ideas here – but new twists on these ideas likely will revolutionize how we get to where we’re going.
+No new ideas here, and we didn’t count green, sustainable franchise opportunities, just newly creative businesses – but new twists on these ideas likely will revolutionize how we get to where we’re going.
 If you know of innovations on these concepts, do share…